Whether you’re Muslim or dining with Muslim friends, never find yourself stumped for places to go for halal eats again

 Kucina Italian Restaurant

-As the sole halal Italian restaurant in Singapore, expectations for this are understandably high.
+As one of the few halal Italian restaurants in Singapore, expectations for Kucina are understandably high.
 But rest assured, its food is nothing short of deliciozso.
 On the menu, you’ll find hearty meals a Nonna would approve of: think gnocchi, al Granchio, as well as seafood risotto.

 Kucina Italian Restaurant, #B1-09/10, OneKM mall, 11 Tanjong Katong Road, Singapore 437157